 May 15 (Wed.)
 Starting in May and going throughout the summer, Project Outreach will add lunch foods and snacks for children to our regular delivery of food.
-Children will be home for the summer and receiving breakfast and lunch at school.
+Children will be at home for the summer and will therefore not be receiving breakfast and lunch at school.
 Please donate snack crackers, peanut butter, canned fruit (no-sugar added), mac & cheese, breakfast bars, nuts, popcorn, fruit juice, cheese, and cracker packs, cereal (low sugar), and lots of fresh fruit.
 Monetary donations or gift cards are needed to buy fruit.

 You can mail your tax deductible donation to: Project Outreach, Inc. 9245 Poplar Ave., Ste 317 Germantown, TN 38138